Nonreciprocal Cahn-Hilliard model emerges as a universal amplitude equation: Supplementary Material

 To perform the weakly nonlinear analysis valid in the vicinity of instability onset, i.e., for $\delta=\delta_2 \varepsilon^2$, we expand all fields in the smallness parameter $\varepsilon\ll 1$, i.e.,

-take account of the scaling discussed in the main text by writing $\partial_x = \varepsilon \partial_X$ and $\partial_t= \varepsilon^2 \partial_\tau + \varepsilon^4 \partial_T$, and also expand all quantities occurring on the right hand side of Eqs.~\eqref{eq:2Conssystem} as
+take account of the scaling discussed in the main text by writing $\vec \nabla_{\!\vec x} = \varepsilon \vec \nabla_{\!\vec X}$ and $\partial_t= \varepsilon^2 \partial_\tau + \varepsilon^4 \partial_T$, and also expand all quantities occurring on the right hand side of Eqs.~\eqref{eq:2Conssystem} as

 where $\vecg F_0 = \vecg F(\vecg u_0)=0$ was used.
-The various coefficients are given by corresponding Taylor expansions, e.g.\ $Q_2= \vecg u_1 \cdot \frac12\frac{\partial^2 Q}{\partial \vecg u^2}\big|_{\vecg u_0} \cdot \vecg u_1 + \frac{\partial Q}{\partial \vecg u}\big|_{\vecg u_0} \cdot \vecg u_2$.
+The various coefficients are given by corresponding Taylor expansions, e.g., $Q_2= \vecg u_1 \cdot \frac12\frac{\partial^2 Q}{\partial \vecg u^2}\big|_{\vecg u_0} \cdot \vecg u_1 + \frac{\partial Q}{\partial \vecg u}\big|_{\vecg u_0} \cdot \vecg u_2$.
 Examples for these coefficients are given in Table~\ref{tab:compare_coeff}.
 All expansions and scalings are inserted into the model equations \eqref{eq:2Conssystem}, that are then considered order by order in $\varepsilon$.
 Due to the scaling implied by the dispersion relation, one needs to successively consider all orders up to $\mathcal{O}(\varepsilon^5)$ to obtain evolution equations that capture dynamics effects on the slow timescale $T$.

 The general procedure to follow at each order $i=1,\dots,5$ is: First, determine the nonconserved fields $\vecg n_i$ as (nonlinear) functions of the conserved fields $\sigma$ and $\rho$, hence, consider the dynamics of the nonconserved fields that is slaved to the dynamics of the conserved fields.
 Second, obtain the continuity equations to the corresponding order by inserting the expressions for $\vecg n_i$ into the appropriate mobilities $Q_i$, $R_i$ and potentials $\eta_i$, $\mu_i$.
-Finally, the dynamics for $\rho$ and $\sigma$ are combined into two coupled amplitude equations including terms up to $\partial_T \rho_1$ and $\partial_T \sigma_1$, respectively.
+Finally, the dynamics for $\rho$ and $\sigma$ are combined into two coupled equations including terms up to $\partial_T \rho_1$ and $\partial_T \sigma_1$, respectively, that represent the sought-after amplitude equation.
 Now we proceed order by order.

 \paragraph{Order $\varepsilon$:} As expected, we recover the linear result at $k=0$: The contributions of the two continuity equations vanish and the remaining $N$ equations become the algebraic system